IKA Holiday Homes

 Killarney Holiday Home, Kerry

-The Irish Kidney Association provides a service for dialysis patients looking to holiday abroad.
+The Irish Kidney Association provides a service for Irish dialysis patients looking to holiday abroad.
 Please contact us about arranging dialysis BEFORE booking your holiday.
 Please give at least 6-8 weeks notice as our holiday booking service is extremely busy.

 - Please DO NOT book a holiday or flights before making arrangements for your dialysis treatment abroad.